Creating a population of

 take you to the next step.

-- If you already have some custom agent types in your model, you will be asked whether you want to create a new type (I want to create a new agent type option), or use the existing agent type (I want to use an existing agent type).
+- If you already have some custom agent types in your model, you will be asked whether you want to create a new type of agent (I want to create a new agent type option), or use the existing agent type (I want to use an existing agent type).
+Click Next.

-you should choose whether you will read agent
+- Choose whether you want to read agent

-attributes from database, or create a new agent type "from scratch".
-To
+attributes from database or create a new agent type "from scratch".

 - If you plan to use the agents of this type in the flowcharts